Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 • It can help ease acid reflux, reduce snoring, clear sinuses, and support circulation.

-Couple relaxing on an inclined adjustable bed
+Couple relaxing on an adjustable bed while sleeping on an incline

 Gentle elevation can make nights calmer and mornings easier.